Español English

 They are bushy plants with rigid branches that reach 50 cm (1.64 feet) in height.
 The tough leaves are spirally arranged, lanceolate in shape and bluish-green in color.
 They produce abundant small yellow flowers that turn reddish.
 They bloom from late winter to early spring.

 Euphorbia rigida needs full sun exposure and high temperatures.
-They resist frost down to -15 ºC (5 ºF).
+It resists frost down to -15 ºC (5 ºF).

-They are very resistant to drought; They appreciate moderate watering in spring and summer, waiting for the substrate to dry well.
+Silver Spurge is very resistant to drought; it appreciates moderate watering in spring and summer, waiting for the substrate to dry well.

 Prune older stems to strengthen the plant; do not touch the irritating latex produced by these plants.

-They are very resistant plants to the most common pests and diseases.
+Euphorbia rigida is a very resistant plant to the most common pests and diseases.
 It's very important to monitor excess watering.

 Images of the shrub Euphorbia rigida or Silver Spurge